sumnerevans/sumnerevans.com/content/posts/travel/2021-dc-montreal/2021-09-13-17-montreal/index.rst

 gained a great deal of confidence in their competence and our ability to collectively get the necessary work done.

+Our whole-company meetings were really great as well.
+Brad (CTO) led a company retrospective for the past few months

 Walking Tour
 ============